A hiker on a hill, on the Camino Frances, looking down over the town of Vega de Valcarce, Spain, in thedistance, on a sunny day

 Departure point: Villafranca Del Bierzo

-Villafranca del Bierzo , nestled in the heart of the enchanting Bierzo region in León, Spain, holds a special place along the revered Camino de Santiago pilgrimage route.
-This captivating town offers a wealth of history, architectural marvels, natural beauty, and warm hospitality.
+Villafranca del Bierzo, situated in the heart of the Bierzo region in León, Spain, holds a special place along the revered Camino de Santiago pilgrimage route.
+This captivating town offers a wealth of history, architecture, natural beauty, and warm hospitality.

 Architectural Marvels